HardlyDifficult/Tutorials/Chapter2.md

  - Drag the prefab from Assets/Standard Assets/ParticleSystems/Prefabs/ExplosionMobile into the scene.
  - Drag the 'Fireball' child GameObject out of the 'ExplosionMobile' GameObject, making Fireball stand alone.
  - Delete the 'ExplosionMobile' GameObject.
+ - Rename Fireball to 'Explosion'.

 <img src="http://i.imgur.com/IPPAzHG.gif" width=200px />

- - To preview the Fireball effect, select the GameObject.
+ - To preview the Explosion effect, select the GameObject.
 In the 'Scene' tab a 'Particle effect' panel appears.
 Click 'Stop' and then 'Simulate' to see the explosion.
  - Under the Particle Systems component, change the 'Scaling Mode' to 'Local'.
  - Change the Transform scale to about (.25, .25, .25).
- - Preview the Fireball effect again.
+ - Preview the Explosion effect again.

 <img src="http://i.imgur.com/ICngwqj.gif" width=300px />

+ - Drag/drop the Explosion GameObject to Asserts/Prefabs to create a prefab.
+ - Delete the Explosion GameObject.

 </details>
 <details><summary>What's a particle / particle system?</summary>